-FY 2023 CoC Competition Supplemental Application - Renewal PSH, RRH, TH/ RRH Projects on I - Project Description t Name: Enter Project Name Organ ization Name: Enter Organization Name - t Type: (select one; if the organization has multiple projects, complete a separate supplemental ation for each) □ Perr manent Supportive Housing Rapid Rehousing Joint Transitional Housing/Rapid Rehousing 1.
-Project Start Date Click or tap to enter a date.
-Project End Date Click or tap to enter a date.
-2. Provide a brief overview of the proposed renewal project including the focus population and service delivery approach.
-Click or tap here to enter text.
-3. How many individuals or families does the application project to serve (i.e., capacity)? a.
+Project Type: (select one; if the organization has multiple projects, complete a separate supplemental application for each)

+□ Permanent Supportive Housing □ Rapid Rehousing □ Joint Transitional Housing/Rapid Rehousing

+- 1. Project Start Date Click or tap to enter a date.
+Project End Date Click or tap to enter a date. - 2.
+Provide a brief overview of the proposed renewal project including the focus population and service delivery approach.
+Click or tap here to enter text. - 3.
+How many individuals or families does the application project to serve (i.e., capacity)? - a.
 Number of individuals Click or tap here to enter text.
 Of those, how many would be or are chronically homeless?
-Enter # b.
-Number of households Click or tap here to enter text.
-Of those, how many would be chronically homeless?
-Enter # 4.
-Amount of funding requested (cannot exceed FY2022 award amount): Enter \$ 5.
+Enter # - b.
+Number of households Click or tap here to enter text.Of those, how many would be chronically homeless?
+Enter # - 4.
+Amount of funding requested (cannot exceed FY2022 award amount): Enter \$ - 5.
 How does your current program compare with the original program proposed to HUD?
 Describe any changes and why and how your agency achieved those changes.
 Click or tap here to enter text.

-Secti on II - Threshold Requirements 6.
-Amount of match documented with letters attached to project application in e-snaps: Enter \$ 7.
-Does the project currently have staff who are trained on the Homeless Management Information System (HMIS)? ☐ Yes ☐ No a.
+Section II - Threshold Requirements

+- 6. Amount of match documented with letters attached to project application in e-snaps: Enter \$ - 7.
+Does the project currently have staff who are trained on the Homeless Management Information System (HMIS)? □ Yes □ No - a.
 If yes, provide the name(s) of the staff who are trained.
-Click or tap here to enter text. b.
-If No, are you planning on having staff complete a HMIS training in the near future? ☐ Yes ☐ No 8.
-Does this project follow a Housing First and Low Barrier Approach to serving individuals and families? ☐ Yes ☐ No a.
+Click or tap here to enter text. - b.
+If No, are you planning on having staff complete a HMIS training in the near future? □ Yes □ No - 8.
+Does this project follow a Housing First and Low Barrier Approach to serving individuals and families? - \Box Yes \Box No - a.
 If yes, describe how the project utilizes a Housing First and Low Barrier approach.
 Click or tap here to enter text.